OpenAT/sosync/README.md

 While developing:
 - In Visual Studio use the publish command, the directory is pre-configured
 - In Linux you can use the shell script **publish.sh**
+- Don't forget to **push** after publish, the publish binaries are source controlled.

 ### Additional requirements
 Before the service can be started, ensure the following (replace **dadi** with the actual instance name):